Last fact-checked: 15 February 2020

 Looking for affordable, high-quality dentures?
-Consider getting them on your next holiday abroad–your money will go a lot further and you get to enjoy a fantastic holiday while you wait for your new teeth.
+Consider getting them abroad–your money will go a lot further and you get to enjoy a fantastic holiday while you wait for your new teeth.

 When people are considering dentures, people often think of full dentures–the ones that replace a whole upper or lower arch of teeth.
 However, there are many more denture-wearers than most people are aware of–as there are a great number of people who wear a denture in place of one or two missing teeth.

 Dentures offer a number of benefits: the main one is to enable you to chew your food properly, which is particularly important if you have lost most of your teeth.
 It’s no fun if you can’t get your teeth into that juicy steak.

 Aesthetics or cosmetics are other reasons for people to consider dentures, to help improve a gummy or gappy smile and restore your self-confidence.

 Yet another reason, and perhaps most important to consider, is that dentures help contribute to maintaining good oral health.
 Gaps in your dentition may not only be painful or uncomfortable on the exposed gum (particularly if you are eating certain types of food, like potato chips) but surrounding teeth that no longer have support next to them gradually start to move into the gap, and this could cause you problems with your bite as well as contributing to periodontal disease.

 Almost all dental procedures are a reasonably good option to have as a dental tourist, but some offer great savings that can make a real difference.
 Dentures are mostly (but not always) worn by retirees and this group must often find ways of making their social security, pensions and savings go further.